 A classic approach to daemon configuration assumes that the server's configuration is stored in configuration files and, when the configuration is changed, the daemon is restarted.
-This approach has the significant disadvantage of introducing periods of downtime, when client traffic is not handled.
-Another risk is that if the new configuration is invalid for whatever reason, the server may refuse to start, which will further extend the downtime period until the issue is resolved.
+This approach has the significant disadvantage of introducing periods of downtime when client traffic is not handled.
+Another risk is that if the new configuration is invalid for any reason, the server may refuse to start, which will further extend the downtime period until the issue is resolved.

-To avoid such problems, both the DHCPv4 and DHCPv6 servers include support for a mechanism that allows on-line reconfiguration without requiring server shutdown.
-Both servers can be instructed to open control sockets, which is a communication channel.
-The server is able to receive commands on that channel, act on them and report back status.
-While the set of commands in Kea 1.2.0 is limited, the number is expected to grow over time.
+To avoid such problems, the DHCPv4, DHCPv6 and D2 servers in Kea include support for a mechanism that allows online reconfiguration without requiring server shutdown.
+Both servers can be instructed to open control sockets, which is a communications channel.
+The server is able to receive commands on that channel, act on them, and report back status.

-The DHCPv4 and DHCPv6 servers receive commands over the unix domain sockets.
-The details how to configure these sockets, see Section 8.9 and Section 9.13.
-While it is possible control the servers directly using unix domain sockets it requires that the controlling client be running on the same machine as the server.
-In order to connect remotely SSH is usually used to connect to the controlled machine.
+The DHCPv4, DHCPv6 and D2 servers receive commands over the UNIX domain sockets.
+The details how to configure these sockets, see Section 8.9 and Section 9.14.
+While it is possible to control the servers directly using unix domain sockets it requires that the controlling client be running on the same machine as the server.
+SSH is usually used to connect remotely to the controlled machine.

-The network administrators usually prefer using some form of a RESTful API to control the servers, rather than using unix domain sockets directly.
-Therefore, as of Kea 1.2.0 release, Kea includes a new component called Control Agent (or CA) which exposes a RESTful API to the controlling clients and can forward commands to the respective Kea services over the unix domain sockets.
+Network administrators usually prefer using some form of a RESTful API to control the servers, rather than using UNIX domain sockets directly.
+Therefore, Kea includes a component called Control Agent (or CA), which exposes a RESTful API to the controlling clients and can forward commands to the respective Kea services over the UNIX domain sockets.
 The CA configuration has been described in Section 7.2.

 The HTTP requests received by the CA contain the control commands encapsulated within HTTP requests.
-Simply speaking, the CA is responsible for stripping the HTTP layer from the received commands and forwarding the commands in a JSON format over the unix domain sockets to respective services.
-Because the CA receives commands for all services it requires additional "forwarding" information to be included in the client's messages.
-This "forwarding" information is carried within the service parameter of the received command.
-If the service parameter is not included or if the parameter is a blank list the CA will assume that the control command is targetted at the CA itself and will try to handle it on its own.
+Simply speaking, the CA is responsible for stripping the HTTP layer from the received commands and forwarding the commands in a JSON format over the UNIX domain sockets to the respective services.
+Because the CA receives commands for all services, it requires additional "forwarding" information to be included in the client's messages.
+This forwarding information is carried within the service parameter of the received command.
+If the service parameter is not included, or if the parameter is a blank list, the CA will assume that the control command is targeted at the CA itself and will try to handle it on its own.

-Control connections over both HTTP and unix domain sockets are guarded with timeouts.
+Control connections over both HTTP and UNIX domain sockets are guarded with timeouts.
 The default timeout value is set to 10s and is not configurable.
-The timeout configuration will be implemented in the future.